beck1888/cosmic-threads/backend/assets/scripts/ai_script_gen_prompt.md

 7. Cover all provided key points while staying within the target word count.
 8. In `speak` tool text, include **only the exact spoken words** (no stage directions).
 9. The total length of just the spoken text should equate to a ${{LEN_DEF_WORD_ENGLISH}} podcast.
 Please refer to this table for what that means.
+10. Use the `sfx` tool 1-3 times per podcast.

 | Length description | Approx number of turns  | Overall level of detail |
 |--------------------|-------------------------|--------------------------|